mile95/old-blog/_posts/delta-change-feed/2023-01-03-delta-change-feed.md

 Hence, the version where `x` had position `(100,100)` and measurement source `y`, was swept under the carpet resulting in a lossed measurement sources and versions.

 We realised that the issue was due to the fact that we streamed the change feed.
+The reason to why we streamed the change feed was
 The [documentation](https://docs.databricks.com/delta/delta-change-data-feed.html) states;

 *"To get the change data while reading the table, set the option readChangeFeed to true.
 The startingVersion or startingTimestamp are optional and if not provided the stream returns the latest snapshot of the table at the time of streaming as an INSERT...*"